adammurdoch/java-peg-tools/README.md

 ### TODO

 - Use a visitor of some kind to collect token stream
+- Match as much as possible on failure
 - Parse failures
 - Fix `zeroOrMore(optional(x))`, etc
 - Throw exception on parse failure